 This stage references the construction (or major upgrade) of the SCFP and a dramatic decrease in AfP driven by a decrease in the ability of coastal flooding to permeate deeply into the settlement.

-30 • Stage 3: Latency 60 31 During this period
+• Stage 3: Latency

-During this period, population increases behind the newly constructed (or majorly upgraded)
+During this period, population increases behind the newly constructed (or majorly upgraded) SCFP.
+Meanwhile, ECWL remains lower than SCFP crest height thus AfP sees little change outside of natural population change.